Filed pursuant to Rule 424(b)(5)

 USE OF PROCEEDS

-We estimate that the net proceeds from this offering will be approximately $2.0 million, after deducting the placement agent fee and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering for general corporate purposes and the continued development of novel medicines for use in the treatment of human viral diseases.
+We estimate that the net proceeds from this offering will be approximately $13.5 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, or approximately $15.6 million if the underwriter exercises in full its option to purchase 2,142,857 additional shares.
+We intend to use the net proceeds from this offering for the expansion of our coronavirus and influenza programs, and for general corporate purposes and working capital.

-If you purchase shares of common stock in this offering, your interest will be diluted to the extent of the difference between the price per share you pay in this offering and the net tangible book value per share of our common stock after this offering.
-Our net tangible book value as of September 30, 2019 was approximately $5.5 million, or $0.18 per share.
+If you purchase shares of our common stock in this offering, your interest will be diluted to the extent of the difference between the price per share you pay in this offering and the net tangible book value per share of our common stock after this offering.
+Our net tangible book value as of June 30, 2020 was approximately $17.96 million, or $0.34 per share.
 Net tangible book value per share represents the amount of our total tangible assets, excluding goodwill and intangible assets, less total liabilities divided by the total number of shares of our common stock outstanding.

-After giving effect to the sale of 3,492,063 shares of our common stock at the offering price of $0.63 per share, and after deducting the placement agent fee and estimated offering expenses, our as adjusted net tangible book value as of September 30, 2019 would have been approximately $7.5 million or approximately $0.21 per share.
-This represents an immediate increase in the net tangible book value of approximately $0.04 per share to our existing stockholders and an immediate dilution in as adjusted net tangible book value of approximately $0.42 per share to purchasers of our common stock in this offering, as illustrated by the following table:
+After giving effect to the sale of 14,285,715 shares of our common stock at the public offering price of $1.05 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses, our as adjusted net tangible book value as of June 30, 2020 would have been approximately $31.5 million or approximately $0.47 per share.
+This represents an immediate increase in the net tangible book value of approximately $0.13 per share to our existing stockholders and an immediate dilution in as adjusted net tangible book value of approximately $0.58 per share to purchasers of our common stock in this offering.

 To the extent that any outstanding options or warrants are exercised, or we otherwise issue additional shares of common stock in the future, at a price less than the public offering price, there will be further dilution to the investors.